-The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children.
+The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed in the District Improvement Plan posted on the district website (www.ciscoisd.net).
 Trafficking includes both sex and labor trafficking.